mechmotum/skijumpdesign/docs/analyze-jump.rst

+.. _analyze jump:

 =========================
 Example: Analyze Jump EFH
 =========================

-The following page describes how to analyze an existing or measured ski jump landing surface by calculating it's equivalent fall height using the ``skijumpdesign`` API.
+The following page describes how to analyze an existing or hypothetical ski jump landing surface by calculating it's equivalent fall height using the ``skijumpdesign`` :ref:`API <API>`.
 Make sure to :ref:`install <install>` the library first.

 Load Data
 =========

 Start by loading data of a ski jump surface's horizontal and vertical coordinates measured in meters.
-The resulting surface can be visualized with the ``Surface.plot()`` method.
+The resulting surface can be visualized with the :meth:`~skijumpdesign.surfaces.Surface.plot` method.
 Create a tuple for the takeoff point coordinates, and a variable for the takeoff angle.
 Data for this example is taken from a jump measured with a level and tape measure and translated into horizontal (x) and vertical (y) components.
 The sample surface below was collected from a real slope and jump.

 .. plot::
    :include-source: True